PoisotLab/ms_straight_lines/manuscript.md

 (+@fig:CoLd) -- that is, where the additive term $(S-1)/S^{2}$ in +@eq:co
 becomes progressively larger.
 In a sense, small ecological networks are different only due to the low values of $S$.
-Small networks have only a very limited number of flexible links, and this drives connectance to be larger.
+Small networks have only a very limited number of flexible links, and this drives connectance to be greater.
 Connectance in turn has implications for many ecological properties.
 Connectance is more than the proportion of realized interactions.
 It has been associated with some of the most commonly used network metrics [@PoisGrav14], and contains